gespcunha/ClashRoyaleClanLeague/README.md

 Creates a file named "Fixture" showing the fixture results.

 - **write** -
-Updates the file with general file with a fixture's result.
+Updates the file with general data with a fixture's result.
 In case of criteria = leaderboard, the file sets 0 points to all players (starts the league).

 ## Clan tag
 To change the clan tag open the file ```utils.js``` and change the value of the variable ```CLAN_TAG```.